EdLeckert/ha-tmobilehome/README.md

 ### Actions

-Actions are available to control the gateway.
-They are:
+Actions are available to control the gateway and the display of gateway information.

+All actions begin with `T-Mobile Home Internet`, which will be omitted from the "Action Name" here for brevity.

 | Action Name                           | Description
 | -------------                         | -----------